Property Bridging Finance | HNW Bridging Finance Brokers

 Choosing A Bridging Lender

 An increasing number of short-term lenders are entering the market, and choosing one can be a minefield, particularly as some types of bridging lending require a regulated lender.
-For landlords and property investors, however, the type of bridging required is usually of the non-regulated variety so it is not essential to use an FCA-registered bridging lender.
+For landlords and property investors, however, the type of bridging required is usually of the non-regulated variety so it is not essential to use an FCA registered bridging lender.
 Many reputable bridging lenders are members of the Association of Short-Term Lenders.
 This self-regulating body operates a strict code of conduct to ensure that borrowers are treated fairly.

 Bridging lending is such a specialist area, it is always advisable to seek the services of a specialist broker or independent financial adviser.
 They will take time to understand the property, its location, the borrower’s circumstances and funding requirements and be best placed to match these components with the most suitable lender.

-What is Property Development Bridging Finance?
+What Are Property Development Bridge Loans?

 Property development finance is funding for either major new building projects or comprehensive renovations.
 We can source finance for residential, commercial and mixed-use developments.